-How would you like a continual stash of fresh herbs within arms reach in your kitchen?
+How would you like a continual stash of fresh herbs on standby in your kitchen?
 Well, you won’t believe how easy it is to grow your own at home.

 Firstly, work out how you want to display your indoor herbs.
 A popular and inexpensive way is with Mason Jars and you can purchase on Etsy.